imagekit-developer/imagekit-dotnet/README.md

 Catch and respond to invalid data, internal problems, and more.

-Imagekit .Net SDK raise exceptions for many reasons, such as not found, invalid parameters, authentication errors, and internal server error.
+Imagekit .Net SDK raises exceptions for many reasons, such as being not found, invalid parameters, authentication errors, and internal server errors.
 We recommend writing code that gracefully handles all possible API exceptions.

 #### Example: